What are Future Regions?

 We use a planning process called Strategic Foresight with a dash of Strategic Doing.
 This entails looking at the future through a lens of multiple scenarios – different events that might unfold in the community over the next 20 years.
 Most planning processes look at the future through a single lens – the shared vision, the single desired future for the community.
 We believe the act of key stakeholders discussing multiple possible futures and then together creating a plan to address a critical issue affecting them will make communities better able to deal with any issue that arises over time.

 One of our objectives, since we are the Local Government Institute, is to engage local units of government as key community stakeholders.
 Future Regions will model the characteristics that local governments need to remain relevant to their communities:

 See overview presentation of the Future Regions initiative.

 How Does It Work?

 We know that many Wisconsin communities are facing big issues and dwindling capacity to deal with them.
-We have created this program to explore whether collaboration and engagement can help communities build capacity to achieve their goals.
+We have created this program to explore whether collaboration and engagement can help regional communities build capacity to achieve their goals.

 How Can We Become A Future Region?

 LGI will be selecting Future Regions over the next three years.
 We have funding to support one or two regional initiatives per year.
 If you think your community might be interested, please contact Gary Becker at email@example.com.
 A Future Region may be a small city or village and their surrounding townships, several nearby municipalities and their County, or multiple counties and their key municipalities and townships.
 The possible configurations that could comprise a Future Region are endless.
 The key thing is the desire to start talking together about an important issue facing the region – however you define it.

 There are no deadlines for applications.
 Rather, as regions are interested in participating, we ask that you contact LGI directly - firstname.lastname@example.org, and let us know your interest.
 We will work with you to put together a work plan that makes sense for your region and bring that work plan to the LGI Board for consideration.